brooth/jeta-site/mysite/home/markdown/home.md

 `Jeta` provides a number of useful annotations that might help your to develop java programs quicker and safer.
 Let's take a look on a simple example:

 ### @Log
-With `Log` annotation you can supply named logger in your classes.
-By default the logger has a name of the host class:
+Named loggers can be supplied into your classes using `Log` annotation.
+By default, the logger has a name of the host (master) class:

     :::java
     class LogSample {